Festivals and Annual Events

-The island of Hawaii hosts a variety of fun, beautiful and inspiring festivals each year.
+The island of Hawaiʻi hosts a variety of fun, beautiful and inspiring festivals each year.
 Whether you love culture, music, food or competitive sports, there’s plenty to experience here.

-If you want a quick jolt of energy, don’t miss the annual Kau Coffee Festival held every May or the Kona Coffee Cultural Festival held in November in venues throughout Kona.
-The Kona Brewer's Fest in March, Big Island Chocolate Festival in May, and Hawaii Food & Wine Festival in October and November are also not to be missed.
+If you want a quick jolt of energy, don’t miss the annual Kaʻū Coffee Festival held every May or the Kona Coffee Cultural Festival held in November in venues throughout Kona.
+The Kona Brewer's Fest in March, Annual Farm Festival at Hāmākua Harvest in May, and Hawaiʻi Food & Wine Festival in October are also not to be missed.

-Cultural celebrations and sporting events also popular in Hawaii.
-The Kamehameha Festival in June features everything from a Hawaiian chant competition to food, arts and crafts.
-Visitors also enjoy the Kona Portuguese Festival, the Hilo Wayfinding & Navigation Festival, and the internationally-renowned IRONMAN World Championship in October.
+Cultural celebrations and sporting events also popular in Hawaiʻi.
+The Panaʻewa Stampede Rodeo in February highlights Hawaiʻi’s paniolo (cowboy) culture and Kamehameha Festival in June features everything from a Hawaiian chant competition to food, arts and crafts.
+Visitors also enjoy theHawaiian International Billfish Tournament (August) and the internationally-renowned IRONMAN World Championship (October).